 Method 2.
 Expire Post Content with PublishPress

+This method doesn’t give you as powerful access-control features or let you set up paid memberships.
 However, it does allow you to easily expire posts in WordPress or change post content after a specific date.

-There are two ways you can do this.
+There are 2 ways you can do this.
 The first only allows you to expire posts and show a notice about expiration, while the second approach will let you change content before and after the expiration date.

 1. Expire Posts in WordPress with PublishPress Future